5 Toxic Workplace Behaviors That Don’t Lead To Increased Productivity Or Profit

-Toxic workplace behaviours can have a detrimental impact on employee morale, productivity, and ultimately, a company’s profitability.
+Toxic workplace behaviours can harm employee morale, productivity, and ultimately, a company’s profitability.

 Here are five such behaviours that do not lead to increased productivity or profit: